Cold Calling vs. Warm Calling: Is Cold Calling Dead?

 When faced with a long list of prospects to cold call, sales reps understandably avoid doing extensive, time-consuming research.
 But entering any call completely blind is a recipe for failure.

 When cold calling a prospect, it’s important to remember they haven’t shown interest in your business.
 Therefore, pressuring them with a quick pitch of your products puts you on the fast track to rejection.
 Instead, look to learn the information that your data and research haven’t provided.
 Show you’re eager to learn about the issues they face and in return, they’ll want to learn about your business.

 It’s clear that sales has changed dramatically with the digital advances of the past decade.
 The cliché of a sales rep rifling through a stack of anonymous prospects is no longer accurate.
 There are new ways to get in touch with a prospect before dialing their phone number.
 Take advantage of them!

-However, every sales method has its time and place – and that includes cold calling.
-If you’re still using cold calling as part of your sales strategy, don’t panic.
+However, every sales method has its time and place – and that includes cold calls.
+If you’re still using it as part of your sales strategy, don’t panic.
 Instead, examine ways to introduce warm calling techniques, and perfect your cold calls with the right data, preparation, and communication.

 To learn more about ZoomInfo and how we can help you reach your sales productivity goals, contact us today!